Here is an oldie post, appropriate for the day:

 Be sure to pray for the departed.
 Pray for them!
 Don’t just remember them.
 Don’t just think well of them.
 Don’t just, as the case may be, resent or be angry at them.
 Pray for them!
 Prayer for the dead is a spiritual work of mercy.

-I had a note that when I posted this, the publishers at Oxford had to have a meeting to figure out what to do: your purchases outstripped their supplies.
+I had a note that when I originally posted this, the publishers at Oxford had to have a meeting to figure out what to do because your purchases outstripped their supplies.